-The religious significance of the country means that guide books usually focus on the multiple historical sites that call Israel home.
-I’ve already put together the 10 Top things to do in Israel that shouldn’t be missed for first time visitors.
-But the country has so much more to offer beyond the main tourist attractions.
-Even after 7 visits to the country, I am still discovering unusual and fun things to do in Israel.
+I’ve already put together the Top tourist attractions in Israel which definitely shouldn’t be missed for first-time visitors.
+But the country has so much more to offer if you are looking to do something a bit different.
 If you are looking for something a little different, off the tourist track, then check out this list of Unusual and fun things to do in Israel.

 These huge raves, called Nature Parties, take place in the middle of the desert and host some of Israel’s biggest DJ’s.
 They normally take place in Spring through to Autumn.